 For information on tours, farmers markets, and educational programming, click on the logo above for Plant Chicago, the 501(c)(3) nonprofit organization that conducts research and education on circular economies here at The Plant.

-You can also just stop on by during Whiner Beer Co.'s taproom hours; click on the Whiner logo above for their hours and to find out what's on tap.
+You can also visit Whiner Beer Co.'s taproom; click on the Whiner logo above for their hours and to find out what's on tap.
 Enjoy!